btnguyenPersonal/classnotesS2021/coms472/problemSet3.md

 ## 5.9 (3+4+3+4+4 = 18 pts)

-This problem exercises the basic concepts of game playing, using tic-tac-toe (noughts and crosses) as an example.
-We define Xn as the number of rows, columns, or diagonals with exactly n X’s and no O’s.
-Similarly, On is the number of rows, columns, or diagonals with just n O’s.
-The utility function assigns +1 to any position with X3=1 and −1 to any position with O3=1.
-All other terminal positions have utility 0.
-For nonterminal positions, we use a linear evaluation function defined as Eval(s)=3X2(s)+X1(s)−(3O2(s)+O1(s)).

 1. Approximately how many possible games of tic-tac-toe are there?

   $9!$ because each person can pick $K=9$ places at the start, then $K-1$ for each following move